christianspecht/vba-helpers/readme-full.md

 Replaces numbered placeholders (`{0}`, `{1}`, ...) in the first parameter by the corresponding value from the additional parameter list.
 - `String_StartsWith`
 Returns `True` if the second parameter matches the beginning of the first parameter.
-- `VBAHelpers_Export`
-Exports the VBA Helpers module to the current directory and increases the version number.
-Useful for development only (see "Committing changes" below)
-- `VBAHelpers_Import`
+- `VBAHelpers_Update`
-Imports a new version of the VBA Helpers module from the current directory.
-Useful for updating to a newer version (see "Setup" above)
+Updates VBA Helpers to newer version by importing a downloaded file (file must be in same folder as current Access database).
+See "Setup" above for more information.

 ---